 Special Eastern pattern area minimum rear building setbacks (subparagraph B.2, next page).
-This new regulation, applicable to the Eastern neighborhoods pattern area (primarily east of 82nd Avenue, see Map 120-1 on page 163) requires a rear setback equal to 25 percent of the depth of lots.
+This new regulation, applicable to the Eastern neighborhoods pattern area (primarily east of 82nd Avenue, see Map 120-3 on page 183) requires a rear setback equal to 25 percent of the depth of lots.
 This is responsive to the area's large blocks and community interest in continuing some of the area's mid-block characteristics, such as rear yards and tree groves.
-Exemptions are provided for sites less than 100 feet deep and for corner sites (sites providing a new street connection will typically be exempt), and provide flexibility for projects preserving large trees.
+Exemptions are provided for sites less than 100 feet deep and for corner sites (sites providing a new street connection will typically be exempt), and for projects providing a large common area such as a central courtyard elsewhere on the site.
+The Staff Report (Volume 1, see pages 42-46) provides additional information on the rationale for this proposed requirement.